Grandinetti00/PFJSGRANDINETTI/README.md

- QUICK TRAINING (JavaScript)
+ QUICK TRAINING

- Final project for JavaScript course at CoderHouse (commission #51475).
+Website dedicated to the promotion of good health and sports practice.
 Soon a protein count will be added.

- by Victor Fabian Grandinetti